Events

 eventThe miraculous night journey of Prophet Muhammad from Mecca to Jerusalem (Isra) and his ascension through the heavens (Miraj), one of the most significant spiritual events in Islamic history.
 This divine experience established the five daily prayers and demonstrated the Prophet's unique status as the final messenger of Allah.

-eventThe Ridda Wars (632-633 CE) were a series of military campaigns led by Caliph Abu Bakr to suppress tribal rebellions and false prophets who challenged Islamic authority after Prophet Muhammad's death, ultimately preserving the unity and integrity of the Islamic state.
+eventThe Ridda Wars (632-633 CE) were a series of campaigns led by Caliph Abu Bakr after the death of Prophet Muhammad.
+They addressed rebellion, withdrawal of allegiance, and resistance to zakat, and they helped preserve the unity of the early Muslim state.

 Standardization of the Qur'an under Uthman ibn Affan